The Best Colorado Homeowners Insurance Company

 Creditors and customers alike love USAA.
 It has the highest financial ratings of any of the top five providers in Colorado (Aaa from Moody’s, A++ from A.M.
 Best, and AA+ from S&P).
-It also scored high among the more than 9,000 readers at Consumer Reports, which ranked it as the best claims satisfaction, and gave it a 92 out of 100 in overall satisfaction.
+It also scored high among the more than 9,000 readers at Consumer Reports, which gave it a 92 out of 100 in overall satisfaction.
 The rest of the five providers we looked at lagged significantly behind USAA here.
 The next closest providers in overall satisfaction were State Farm and Farmers Insurance, which both came in at 82; the other two providers scored an even 80.

-By a wide margin, State Farm is the largest homeowners’ insurance provider in Colorado.
-Its sheer amount of manpower and resources in the state gives it an advantage over its competitors.
+By a wide margin, State Farm is the largest homeowners insurance provider in Colorado.
+Its sheer amount of manpower and resources give it an advantage over its competitors in the state.
 State Farm was second only to USAA in overall customer satisfaction on Consumer Reports, but will provide an average claims process, according to J.D.
 Power and Associates.
-Our sample quote was the highest out of the five providers, but you are paying for reliability — and remember, your quote might be lower, depending on your home and area.
+Our sample quote was the highest out of the five providers, but remember: Your quote might be lower, depending on your home and area.

 We liked how easy it was to obtain a quote from State Farm online — there was no redirection to a pushy agent, just the facts.
 Like competitor Allstate, State Farm’s site is comprehensive: Whether or not you’re a customer, you have access to reams of educational materials and tools, such as refinancing calculators, practical videos with tips (like how to thaw frozen pipes), and forms for scheduling your valuables.

 Farmers Insurance offers the most opportunities for discounts of the providers we tested (13, by our count).
-That’s roughly double the amount of discounts offered explicitly by giants State Farm (6) and USAA (7).
+That’s roughly double the number of potential discounts offered explicitly by giants State Farm (6) and USAA (7).
 It also offered us three separate pricing tiers, with its middle tier comparable in pricing and coverage to the other insurers we reviewed.
 The claims experience scores even with every other widely available provider (three out of five stars), aside from USAA’s gleaming five-star rating.
 In keeping with that average experience, Farmers holds a solid, as opposed to exceptional, financial stability rating.

 We liked how Farmers Insurance offers a “Premier” option for guaranteed replacement costs (GRC).
 In the event your home is destroyed — especially relevant for people in wildfire-prone areas — Farmers will replace your home no matter the cost.
 This Premium tier costs twice as much ($5,765/yr for our sample home) as its Standard option ($2,907/yr), but it sets Farmers apart from competitors, who only quoted us at regular replacement costs, which vary and may not be sufficient to cover your entire home.
 For what it’s worth, an agent cautioned that the higher-tiered prices are “for reference” and are negotiable depending on need.

-Farmers also tacks on a $25 one time “policy/membership fee.”
+Unlike other competitors, Farmers also tacks on a $25 annual “policy/membership fee.”
 While that cost is negligible over the span of a year (and, remember, you have more chances to qualify for a discount to make up for it), it still sticks out.
 And one more annoying thing about Farmers Insurance: its online quoting process.
 We spent 10 minutes entering our information for an “online quote,” expecting a nice, round number to be delivered at the end.
 Instead, we were directed to an agent.
 To be fair, that agent promptly contacted us by phone and email and sent us a detailed quote, but for someone strictly shopping around, it’s a hassle.

 American Family Insurance